 Is Tulum safe for female travelers?

-Tulum is extremely safe for female travelers, even if they’re traveling alone.
-As a female, just take standard precautions that you’d take anywhere else in the world and you’ll be fine.
+The same advice applies to solo female travelers.
+As a female, just take standard precautions that you’d take anywhere else in the world

 You might face a few catcalls from the locals when walking around, but it never goes beyond that.
 I’m including some extra tips for female travelers below.

 If you have some flashy and expensive jewelry with you when you travel, keep it in your room, and don’t wear it when you’re exploring around the town.